 In addition to Royal Navy work, our facility in Appledore, North Devon is fabricating and building two Offshore Patrol Vessels for the Irish Navy.

 Managing and operating two of the three UK naval bases, Babcock has worked successfully with the Ministry of Defence at HM Naval Base Devonport and HM Naval Base Clyde over the last 10 years delivering substantial cost reductions and service improvements as part of a very successful partnering relationship with the MoD and Royal Navy.

 Our unique naval infrastructure across the UK, including the Queen Elizabeth Class dock, syncrolift, nuclear facilities, landing craft facilities and frigate refit complex, position us well to deliver solutions that support complex engineering through-life programmes, while increasing the availability of our customers’ assets and delivering significant cost reductions.

 An experienced nuclear site operator, we work closely with our customer maximising fleet-time engineering support, waterfront support services, estates and facilities management and logistics and transport services.
 Our multi-site responsibilities allow us to drive efficiencies and where appropriate optimise opportunities through cross-site management of operations.

-We continue to enhance our position within the offshore energy, civil nuclear and marine engineering support services markets by supplying high integrity, long term and complex through-life engineering solutions; typified by our £30 million contract with BP to deliver over 70 subsea structures for its Schiehallion and Loyal developments west of Shetland and the development and delivery of mechanical and electrical service modules for the successful Heathrow Terminal 5 project.
+We continue to enhance our position within the offshore energy and marine engineering support services markets by supplying high integrity, long term and complex through-life engineering solutions; typified by our £30 million contract with BP to deliver over 70 subsea structures for its Schiehallion and Loyal developments west of Shetland and the development and delivery of mechanical and electrical service modules for the successful Heathrow Terminal 5 project.